Nephy1/cpnt-200-a3/README.md

 - Links
   - https://github.com/Nephy1/cpnt-200-a3
   - https://inspiring-pare-2f4425.netlify.app/ - fixed
+---
+## searching by slug in URL works on localhost but not after deploy (??)
+---
 ## Code Review
 - Issues
   - Seemed pretty intimidating at first.
 There is definitely a learning curve but it's not too steep.
 I had followed Traversy Media's Nuxt JS Crash Course and it helped a ton.